markomilosevic9/creating-reporting-layer-in-dwh-for-bi/README.md

-# Creating reporting layer in DWH for BI - internship task
+# Creating reporting layer in DWH for BI

 This repository covers the implementation of a required test task for internship.